dannycab/phy481msu_f2018/assignments/homework3.md

 1. Write a sentence or two describing the units of each term in the equation.
 (Don't forget the delta function!)
 2. What is the total charge on $x$-axis?

+#### 7. A rod with a hole drilled in it

+Gauss' Law can be useful in situations where you want to determine the electric field in conceptually different physical spaces.
+In this problem, you will explore this using the example of a uniformly charged rod with a hole drilled through it.

+Consider a rod of length $L$ and radius $b$ that has a hole drilled down the center of it (along it's length-wise axis) with a radius of $a$.
+The rod is very long compared to it's radius, so that Gauss' Law can be used to find the approximate electric field near the middle of the rod (far from the ends).
+The rod has a uniform charge distribution $\rho$.
+You will determine the electric field "everywhere" - meaning everywhere near the middle of the rod.

+1. Find the electric field inside the hole ($r<a$).
+2. Find the electric field outside the rod ($r>b$).
+3. Find the electric field between the hole and outer surface of the rod ($a<r<b$).
+4. Why did you need to solve Gauss' Law 3 times in this case to find the electric field "everywhere"?
+5. Compare the value of the electric field right at the material boundaries ($r=a$ and $r=b$), do the values match?
+As we will find this matching has important implications for bound charge on material surfaces.